 No matter how good of a salesperson you are, some people just don’t want to hear you talk.
 They have a closed mind, and they feel they know everything.

-You could try to be persistent with people like this, but I’ve found that the hardest thing to open is a closed mind.
-So, instead of wasting my time, I just move on.
+You could try to be persistent with people like this, but we’ve found that the hardest thing to open is a closed mind.
+So, instead of wasting our time, we just move on.

 You will be strapped for time as an entrepreneur… especially when you are just starting out because you won’t have much cash or people to help you.
 So, do yourself a favor and don’t waste your time with people who are close-minded.